wdi-sea-01/js_control_flow/README.md

 ##grade.js
 Output the following letter grade from a variable with with a test score.
 Display either "A", "B", "C", "D", or "F", for an score that is an integer between 0 and 100.
-Try and use a `switch` statement.
+**Bonus: Try it again with a `switch` statement **

 ##pluralizer.js